rinka-meltiron/MiLib/README.md

 * histogram: a text based histogram
 * tools: various scripts and other tools

-## Histogram directory
-This is a histogram of a text file.
-Essentially:
-* Apply stop words (optional)
-* Sort words of an inputted text file
-* Merges words and tracks the frequency of the words
-* Stores it on the GPU.

-We also do Math analysis: Mean, Average, Std Dev however this has not been tested completely since this is not critical.
-The function has been commented out but can be enabled.
-At this point it does the Math calculation sequentially and will impact performance.

-This will be extended to provide inverted index functionality

 # MiSQL
 Is a proto DB that handled one table and ran a simple pattern matching query on it.
 It has not been updated with the latest include files.